redgreenblues/vacay-diary/post-mortem.md

 ## Unit 1 Post Mortem

 #### What habits did I use during this unit that helped me?
-- Using Google, YouTube and asking for help from classmates and TA.
+- Using Google, YouTube and asking for help from classmates and the instructor team
 - Start early
 - Make some time off everyday for coding of app (unexpected issues always occurs and it always take a lot of time to debug)